Chromatic splitting for the $K(2)$-local sphere at $p=2$: Preliminaries

 \subsection{Subgroups of $\G_n$}

 Various subgroups of $\G_n$ will play a role in this paper; we discuss some here.
-Some finite subgroups will appear later, in \fullref{sec:ellback}, after we have introduced our choice of formal group.
+Some finite subgroups will appear later, in \Cref{sec:ellback}, after we have introduced our choice of formal group.

 The right action of $\SS_n = \Aut(\Gamma_n/\FF_{p^n})$ on $\End(\Gamma_n/\FF_{p^n})$ defines a determinant map $\det\colon \SS_n \to \Z_p^\times$ which extends to a determinant map